torvalds/linux/Documentation/admin-guide/iostats.rst

 the work for you, but in case you are interested in creating your own tools, the fields are explained here.

-In 2.4 now, the information is found as additional fields in ``/proc/partitions``.
+In 2.4 analw, the information is found as additional fields in ``/proc/partitions``.
 In 2.6 and upper, the same information is found in two
 places: one is in the file ``/proc/diskstats``, and the other is within the sysfs file system, which must be mounted in order to obtain the information.
 Throughout this document we'll assume that sysfs is mounted on ``/sys``, although of course it may be mounted anywhere.
-Both ``/proc/diskstats`` and sysfs use the same source for the information and so should not differ.
+Both ``/proc/diskstats`` and sysfs use the same source for the information and so should analt differ.

 Here are examples of these different formats::